 - Pinch of nutmeg

 - Parsley for garnish

-- For the crepes, mix together the flour, milk, eggs, oil and salt, and whisk well.
+- For the crepes, mix together the flour, milk, eggs, oil, and salt, and whisk well.
 Heat a lightly greased (with the butter) 6" crepe pan.
 Remove from heat and spoon about 2 Tbsp. of batter into the pan while lifting and tilting the skillet to spread evenly.
 Return to heat and brown one side only.
-To remove invert pan onto a plate.
+To remove invert the pan onto a plate.
 Butter the pan in between crepes with a scant amount of butter.
-Makes approx. 14 crepes.
+Makes approx. 20 crepes.

-- For the filling combine the bacon, onion, egg and 1½ cups of the cheese.
-Add the sour cream, pepper and nutmeg.
+- For the filling combine the bacon, onion, egg, parsley, and 1 1/2 cups of cheese.
+Add the sour cream, pepper, and nutmeg.
 Mix well.
-Spread about 2 Tbsp. of this mixture on one side of each of the crepes and fold into a triangle.
+Spread about 1 Tbsp. of this mixture on one side of each of the crepes and fold it into a triangle.
 Place in a buttered baking dish; sprinkle the remaining cheese over the crepes and bake for 12 min. at 350F.
 Sprinkle with parsley and serve immediately.
 The crepes can be made up to a day ahead of time and refrigerated.
 Heat for 20 min.
-Also freezes well, thaw and heat.
+Also freezes well, thaw, and heat.

 Here is what everyone else has brought to the table to celebrate the big day!!!
 I can’t wait until I dive into them all!!